Betrothed to My Sister's Ex

 Betrothed to My Sister's Ex (ずたぼろ令嬢は姉の元婚約者に溺愛される, Zutaboro Reijō wa Ane no Moto Konyakusha ni Dekiai Sareru) is a Japanese light novel series written by Tobirano and illustrated by Mai Murasaki.
 It began serialization online in October 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Futabasha, who have published nine volumes since April 2020 under their M Novels f imprint.
-A manga adaptation with art by Chikage Nakakura has been serialized online via Futabasha's Gaugau Monster website since July 2020 and has been collected in nine tankōbon volumes.
+It was later acquired by Futabasha, who have published ten volumes since April 2020 under their M Novels f imprint.
+A manga adaptation with art by Chikage Nakakura has been serialized online via Futabasha's Gaugau Monster website since July 2020 and has been collected in ten tankōbon volumes.
 An anime television series adaptation produced by LandQ Studios aired from July to September 2025.

 Premise

 Marie was abused and taken advantage of her entire life by her parents, resulting in her lack of self-esteem.
 On her birthday, her parents present her sister Anastasia as the star of the evening; leading her to stay in the garden to avoid attention.
 This leads to her meeting duke Kyros, who falls in love with Marie due to her sweet personality.
 However, because of the misunderstanding caused by her parents, Marie's name gets mixed up with her sister's when Kyros sends his marriage proposal.
 Anastasia goes missing and is presumed dead when heading to Kyros's home; resulting in Marie being sent to comfort him.
 Kyros realizes his mistake with the sisters names, but Marie cannot understand it herself; resulting in a very long struggle to break her out of her mindset.